Palace Theatre, Newark: History

 Built by local entrepreneur Emily Blagg, who, in a time when the suffragettes were fighting for female independence, managed to carve out a successful career in property development.

 She had already opened Newark's first cinema, the Kinema on Baldertongate, in 1913 as well as building The Park and Lime Grove, Blagg made the decision to expand on her small empire and knocked down a building to create her vision of the perfect art deco theatre.

-The theatre was concluded in 1920 and opened in 5 July 2020.
-Blagg was a shrewd businesswoman and, although she opened the Palace Theatre as a cinema, she made sure to fit it out with a sizable stage and orchestra pit to allow for the possibility that the town's appetite for film might wane.
-And sure enough, within the year a strong catalogue of live events was in place.
+The theatre opened in 5 July 1920.
+Blagg was a businesswoman and, although she opened the Palace Theatre as a cinema, she made sure to fit it out with a stage and orchestra pit to allow for the possibility that the town's appetite for film might wane.
+And within the year a catalogue of live events was in place.

 Its first screening, a version of King Solomon's Mines, it quickly became a popular haunt for the residents of Newark.

 Its tall minarets proved the ideal lookout post for spotting fires during the Second World War.

 It was altered in 1974 by Gordon Benoy and Partners, and again in 1988 by John Perkins when the seating was reduced and the circle slips boxes were created.

 The Palace Theatre was designated a Grade II Listed building in 1993.

 While the cinema is no more, the Palace Theatre continues the tradition of hosting fantastic entertainment and bringing famous names to the town, which in recent years have included Jason Manford, Jimmy Carr, Joan Armatrading, Jason Donovan and more.